 The share capital (monetary contributions of founders) of a REIT as a joint stock company should be not less than LTL 150,000 (approx. EUR 43,500).
-However, the management company requires to have a share capital of LTL 431,600 (EUR 125,000).
+If REIT has a legal form of investment fund, the requirements of minimum share capital are applied to the management company.
+The share capital of the management company managing an investment fund should not be less than LTL 431,600 (EUR 125,000).